gitlabhq/gitlabhq/doc/development/testing_guide/review_apps.md

   > We have to start somewhere and improve later.
 Also, we're using the CNG-mirror project to store these Docker images so that we can just wipe out the registry at some point, and use a new fresh, empty one.

-**How big are the Kubernetes clusters (`review-apps-ce` and `review-apps-ee`)?**

-  > The clusters are currently set up with a single pool of preemptible nodes, with a minimum of 1 node and a maximum of 500 nodes.

-**What are the machine running on the cluster?**

-  > We're currently using `n1-standard-1` (1 vCPU, 3.75 GB memory) machines.

 **How do we secure this from abuse?
 Apps are open to the world so we need to find a way to limit it to only us.**